vdae2304/Metodos-Numericos/Documentacion/Shapes.md

 The size of the resulting broadcasting is the size that is not 1 along each axis of the shapes.

+Parameters

+* `shape1, shape2...` The shapes to be broadcast against each other.
+The shapes must have the same dimension.

+Returns

+* Broadcasted shape.

+Exceptions

+* `std::invalid_argument` Thrown if the shapes are not compatible and cannot be broadcasted according to broadcasting rules.

 Example